 Associate editor for Evolutionary Ecology: http://link.springer.com/journal/10682

 Associate editor for Web Ecology: http://www.web-ecology.net/

 Durham Schools Science Festival 2015 exhibitor: How plants find a mate.

 My primary research interests and experience are in ecological and quantitative genetics of hybridization, speciation, invasiveness, and plant reproductive systems.
-I am currently investigating the genetic basis and evolution of mating system and other adaptive trait variation in the genus Linum (flax/linseed) using a combination of transcriptome sequencing and genotyping by sequencing.
-I am also involved in collaborative research studying rapid evolution in invasive Centaurea solstitialis (yellow starthistle) and the population genetics of Vulpes vulpes (red fox) in the UK.
+I am currently investigating the genetic basis and evolution of mating system, flowering initiation, and other adaptive trait variation in the genus Linum (flax/linseed) using a combination of transcriptome sequencing and genotyping by sequencing.
+I am also involved in collaborative research studying rapid evolution in the invasive weed, yellow starthistle, and the genetic variation of wheat landraces from the middle east.

 2016-present Ramona Irimia, PhD student (2nd supervisor)